Let's connect

 Product outcomes:

-- Helped shift Solo’s proposal experience from static output to real-time sales tool.
-Implemented quick and real live inputs so homeowner could see real numbers.
+• Helped shift Solo’s proposal experience from static output to real-time sales tool.

 Team outcomes:

-- Established a strong design library and shared product language.
+• Established a stronger design library and shared product language.

 Impact